 Maybe I’m out of the loop, but I’ve never heard of the opposite side of FOMO before.
 JOMO.
 The JOY of missing out.
 We even created a channel to celebrate this aspect of the experience on our primary communication tool, Slack (one of the many things that I wasn’t familiar with before this ride kicked off two weeks ago).
 It’s description?
 “The solo and semi-solo time spent NOT doing all the things.”

-I don't know how I've never heard of this JOMO thing before, but I dig it.
-I'm a person that thrives in the JOMO.
-I love shenanigans and adventures and those goofy, outlandish moments as much as your next twenty-something year-old.
-But I thrive in the chill moments.
-The moments of just sitting peacefully listening to music, reading or sipping on a coffee.
-I love people, but the best moments in my life were seemingly the moments in silence with the people in my life that I love.
-Who, for the record, I miss terribly!
+I don’t know how I’ve never heard of this JOMO thing before, but I dig it.
+I’m a person that thrives in the JOMO.
+I love shenanigans and adventures and those goofy, outlandish moments as much as your next

 These were moments like sitting on the couch with my dad before the sun has come up after he brought me my morning coffee, me reading my book while he peruses the morning paper.
 Sitting on the back deck by the fire sipping on hot cocoa and singing Christmas carols.
-Or those moments spent doing my Miracle Morning, where it's just me sitting on the couch, or maybe on my Buenos Aires balcony, listening to the noises of the people bustling in the street below, the family next door to me laughing at their little girl, or the group of neighbors who I just listened to singing "Happy birthday" (en Espanol, por supesto!).
+Or those moments spent doing my Miracle Morning, where it’s just me sitting on the couch, or maybe on my Buenos Aires balcony, listening to the noises of the people bustling in the street below, the family next door to me laughing at their little girl, or the group of neighbors who I just listened to singing “Happy birthday” (en Espanol,

 Or the moments I took yesterday to catch up on the more housekeeping-type things in my life.
 To plan and write out my meal plan and workouts, to get ahead on my work so that I could do a walking tour around downtown Buenos Aires today.
 To catch up on my travel journal.
 To reach out to all the people and the emails that have been piling up in my inbox of people who want to contribute to my book.
 At the time, I bitterly called it needing to be “responsible,” but that’s not what it was.
 That was the joy of missing out.
 And those few hours of isolation and moving the needle forward on some of the important projects in my life left me with some of the most fulfilled hours since I landed in Buenos Aires two weeks ago.